critterandguitari/Kaleidoloop-Manual/manual.md

 If Kaleidoloop is powered from a power outlet, turn it off.
 If it is powered from a computer's usb port, you're halfway there!
 Connect a USB-C cable (like the one used to power the unit) to a computer's USB port).

-While Kaleidoloop is on and connected to the computer, press the NEXT button and while holding it down press the MODE button.
+While Kaleidoloop is on and connected to the computer, press the **Next Track** button and while holding it down press the **Mode** button.
 Release both buttons and the Kaleidoloop will enter disk mode.
+The LEDs will flash red/green/blue to indicate disk mode.

 In Disk Mode, Kaleidoloop itself is no longer in its default 'recording mode' and no new recordings can be made.
-The LEDs will flash red/green/blue to indicate disk mode.
 The buttons will not have their normal functions.
 Instead each will emit a test tone when pressed.
 This is purely for testing procedures.
 Do not be alarmed if you press a button and hear a beep.

 ### File Management in Disk Mode